classgraph/classgraph/README.md

 * Class `A` is annotated by `F` and meta-annotated by `J`.
 * Class `B` is annonated or meta-annotated by all the depicted annotations except for `G` (since all annotations but `G` can be reached along a directed path of annotations from `B`)
 * Class `C` is only annotated by `G`.

-(Note that the meta-annotation graph can contain cycles, and these are handled appropriately by FastClasspathScanner by following the transitive closure of the directed annotation graph.)
+* Note that the annotation graph can contain cycles: here, `H` annotates `I` and `I` annotates `H`.
+These are handled appropriately by FastClasspathScanner by following the transitive closure of the directed annotation graph.

 You can scan for classes with a given annotation or meta-annotation by calling `.matchClassesWithAnnotation()` with a `ClassAnnotationMatchProcessor` parameter before calling `.scan()`, as shown below, or by calling `.getNamesOfClassesWithAnnotation()` or similar methods after calling `.scan()`.

-Properties of the annotation scanning API:

-1. The method `getNamesOfAnnotationsOnClass()`, called after `.scan()`, is analogous to `Class.getAnnotations()` in the Java reflections API, but it returns not just direct annotations on a class, but also meta-annotations that are in the transitive closure of the annotation graph, starting at the class of interest.
-The method `getNamesOfMetaAnnotationsOnAnnotation()` returns the transitive closure of the annotation graph starting at just an annotation of interest.
-2. There are convenience methods for matching classes that have **AnyOf** a given list of annotations/meta-annotations (an **OR** operator), and methods for matching classes that have **AllOf** a given list of annotations/meta-annotations (an **AND** operator).
-3. The method `getNamesOfAnnotationsOnClass()` (which maps from class to annotation/meta-annotations) is the reverse of the mapping returned by `getNamesOfClassesWithAnnotation()` (which maps from annotation/meta-annotation to classes).
-4. The method `getNamesOfMetaAnnotationsOnAnnotation()` (which maps from annotation to meta-annotations) is the reverse of the mapping returned by `getNamesOfAnnotationsWithMetaAnnotation()` (which maps from meta-annotations to annotations).

 ```java
 // Mechanism 1: Attach a MatchProcessor before calling .scan():